aptos-foundation/AIPs/TEMPLATE.md

  > What is the feature flag(s)?
 If there is no feature flag, how will this be enabled?
 ...

-## Testing (Optional)
+## Testing

- > - What is the testing plan? (other than load testing, all tests should be part of the implementation details and won’t need to be called out)
+ > - What is the testing plan? (other than load testing, all tests should be part of the implementation details and won’t need to be called out.
+Some examples include user stories, network health metrics, system metrics, E2E tests, unit tests, etc)
  > - When can we expect the results?
  > - What are the test results and are they what we expected?
 If not, explain the gap.